P-Y-R-O-B-O-T/DOCKER/README.md

 > [!TIP]
 > * Rename containers: `docker container rename OLD_NAME NEW_NAME`
 > * Give hostname to a container using `--hostname=HOST_NAME` while running the container
+> * Two or more containers can have same hostname but container name should be unique

 > [!IMPORTANT]
 > * Restart policy can be assigned while running containers using `--restart=RESTART_POLICY`